 How much is an ocean going yacht?

-How much you’ll pay for an ocean going yacht will vary quite a bit depending on the size of the yacht you decide to buy.
+How much you’ll pay for a bluewater yacht will vary quite a bit depending on the size of the yacht you decide to buy.

 At a minimum, you’ll need a 40-foot ocean going yacht for your journey, which can start around $100,000, which may or may not include any upgrades or safety features that you’ll require.